atarevals/actions-cfxportal/README.md

 1. Go to your repository settings
 2. Navigate to "Secrets and variables" → "Actions"
-3. Add a new secret named `CFX_PORTAL_TOKEN` with your CFX.re portal token
+3. Add a new secret named `PORTAL_TOKEN` with your CFX.re portal token

 ## Example Workflow